JimHagan/docs-website/src/content/docs/new-relic-solutions/observability-maturity/operational-efficiency/telemetry-data-governance.md

 - Providing checks and balances on telemetry configuration
 - Tracking the telemetry footprint of newly acquired business units or restructures within the org.

-To borrow language from *agile* methodology we will create four main artifacts as well as several roles and rituals (which we'll call sessions).
+To borrow language from *Scrum* methodology we will create four main artifacts as well as several roles and rituals (which we'll call sessions).

 *Artifacts*
 - Ingest Fact Report
 - Baseline Budget Sheet
 - Quarterly Change Plan
 - Telemetry Standards Guide
+- Telemetry Backlog (optional)

 *Roles*
 - Telemetry Master (responsible at high level for all org. accounts)
+  - Focus on all telemetry (accross business units, teams, platforms)
   - Focus on transparency
   - Focus on empiracism
   - Represents the organizations business objectives